markwest1972/LSTM-Example-Google-Colaboratory/README.md

 ## Viewing the Notebook in GitHub

 Occasionally GitHub struggles with rendering Jupyter Notebooks.
-This is an intermittent problem on GitHubs side.
+This would seem to be an intermittent problem on GitHub's side.
 If this occurs, just open the Notebook in Google Colab as explained above.